Mika (singer): 2021–2022: Other ventures during the COVID-19 pandemic

-Touring and most live performances continued to be on hold in 2021 due to the COVID-19 pandemic, so Mika turned to a number of other projects.

 In March 2021, Mika launched a project that was billed as an open-air exhibition to give colours back to Paris.
 Collaborating with a number of artists and his sister Yasmine, Mika created a series of posters that were displayed on the Morris columns and other advertising boards around the city.

-Mika quarantined in Canada for two weeks in Spring 2021 so that he could then work on the Canadian version of the talent show Star Academie.
+Mika quarantined in Canada for two weeks in Spring 2021 so that he could then work on the Canadian version of the talent show Star Académie.
 He served as artistic director for two episodes, during which he coached the young contestants and performed with them, as well.
 In addition to singing a number of his most popular songs, Mika joined in on covers of David Bowie's Heroes and Leonard Cohen's Hallelujah.

-For Pride Month in June, Mika partnered with job-search platform Indeed for an initiative called "Soundtrack of Empathy."
+For Pride Month in June, Mika partnered with job-search platform Indeed for an initiative called "Soundtrack of Empathy".
 The initiative encouraged workers to share their music playlists with colleagues, in an effort to create a more empathetic workplace.
-Along with the "Soundtrack of Empathy," Mika performed a live-streamed benefit concert, which raised $40,000 for Lady Gaga's Born This Way Foundation.
+Along with the "Soundtrack of Empathy", Mika performed a live-streamed benefit concert, which raised $40,000 for Lady Gaga's Born This Way Foundation.
 There was also an influencer roundtable featuring artists selected by Mika, who spoke about the shared language of music and how it naturally encourages empathy and sparks vulnerability.

 Mika performed at two private concerts hosted by jeweler Chopard during the Cannes Film Festival in July.
 While attending these events, he was followed by Italian filmmaker Pif, who filmed a special episode on a day in Mika's life, which was broadcast in the fall on Italian television show Il Testimone (The Witness).

 Mika continued his work as a judge on X Factor Italia in 2021, alongside co-judges singer Emma Marrone, Italian rapper and producer Hell Raton, and Manuel Agnelli, of the Italian band Afterhours.
 He also rejoined The Voice in France, for a special "All-Stars" 10th anniversary edition.

 September 2021 marked Mika's return to larger performances, as he headlined a private event hosted by American Express for its premium cardholders.
 The concert was held at Salle Pleyel in Paris for about 2000 attendees.